Explore the Levels of Change Management

 Participants expressed the need for the primary sponsor to take the lead in building and maintaining a strong group of sponsors—or sponsor coalition—to help support the change.
 The primary sponsor must mobilize other key business leaders and stakeholders, so they can advocate for the change and legitimize it in their part of the organization.
 A healthy coalition of sponsors is especially important for changes that stretch across multiple functions within the organization.

-C) Communicate support and promote the change to impacted groups
+C) Communicate, support and promote the change to impacted groups

 People impacted by change want to hear why a change is important from a leader at the very top of their organization.
 Senior leaders are the preferred senders of messages about the business reasons for change, as well as the risks or costs of not changing.
 An effective primary sponsor legitimizes the need for change within the organization and sets the prioritization of change through direct engagement with impacted employees.

-Although these roles are critical to the success of any change effort, in reality, many executives and senior leaders are not fulfilling these roles effectively.
-The figure below shows the percentage of participants who stated their sponsors were either extremely ineffective or ineffective at the three roles outlined above.
-The role that sponsors struggled with most is building a coalition of sponsors.
+Although the ABCs of Sponsorship are critical to the success of any change effort, in reality, many executives and senior leaders are not fulfilling these roles effectively.

 Importance of Sponsors During Change